kamalbuilds/CrossChainUSDCLoans/README.md

 - **Global Accessibility**: Users from around the world can hold and transact in USDC without needing a traditional bank account, offering financial inclusion and stability.

+### Demo Video

 ## **Circle's Technology Stack in Use:**

 ### **USDC Utilization:**

 USDC, as the core asset of the platform, provides a stable store of value and serves as the currency for all transactions, including lending, borrowing, and repayments.
 Its inherent stability as a fully-backed digital dollar ensures trust and reliability.

-### **Wormhole's Role:**
+### **Wormhole's Core Contracts Utilisation:**

-Wormhole’s core contract ensures cross-chain interoperability, allowing users to move USDC between different chains.
-This expands the user base beyond a single blockchain ecosystem, fostering an inclusive and versatile financial platform.
+Wormhole’s **cross-chain interoperability** is central to the platform, enabling seamless communication between the hub and spoke chains.
+The project leverages **Wormhole Relayer** to transfer messages and assets between blockchains, allowing users to deposit, borrow, and repay USDC loans across multiple chains.
+This is facilitated through **secure payload delivery** via `sendPayloadToEvm`, which coordinates with Wormhole's **cross-chain messaging** capabilities.
+The use of **Wormhole Receiver** ensures proper message handling on each chain, enabling the transfer and management of user assets without liquidity fragmentation, preserving security and trust across the platform.

 ### **Programmable Wallets:**